 It is said that Stalin once asked how many (army) divisions the Pope had.
 Obviously he knew that the answer was none.
-Many decades later Stalinism is no more but the faithful followers of the Pope (that is, believers in Jesus Christ within the Roman Catholic church) are perhaps more than 2 billion.
+Many decades later Stalinism is no more but the faithful followers of the Pope (that is, believers in Jesus Christ within the Roman Catholic church) are greater than 1 billion.
 If only Stalin (who was once upon a time a trainee in a church seminary) knew this psalm!

 Hebrews 11:1-3, 8-16

 Better than a dictionary definition of faith, the first few verses here tell us what faith is:

 'the assurance of things hoped for, the conviction of things not seen.'

 Faith is not mere wishful thinking, nor is it imagining things which do not exist.
 It is the confident conviction that what is not seen (God) and what is not yet experienced (the fulfilment of God's promises) is true and real.
 God exists (see also 11:6) and the future is the reality that the shadow of the present points to.